 Safe staffing levels are reviewed and managed on a daily basis.
 At the 08.30am bed meeting, the Director of Nursing/Deputy Director of Nursing in conjunction with matrons, site managers and other senior staff review all registered and unregistered workforce numbers by ward.
-Consideration is given to bed capacity and operational activity within the hospital which may impact on safe staffing.
+Consideration is given to bed capacity and operational activity within the hospital, which may impact on safe staffing.
 Actions are agreed to ensure that all areas are made safe.

-We are currently agreeing a process to rate a ward shift 'red' 'amber' or 'green' according to numbers of staff on duty, taking into account patient numbers, acuity and dependency.
-This detail will be presented in future board reports.
+We have agreed a process to rate a ward shift 'red' 'amber' or 'green' according to numbers of staff on duty, taking into account patient numbers, acuity and dependency.
+This detail will be presented in the future board reports, starting with September's data.